 Attingham Park: Women of the College

-It’s been 100 years since the first group of women gained the right to vote in Britain.
-To mark this centenary the National Trust is exploring the roles of women, and raising the profile of their hidden histories, at the places it cares for.
-At Attingham, until Sunday 4 November, we’ll be looking at the roles and opportunities afforded to the women of the Shropshire Adult Education College, based here from 1948 to 1976.
+2018 marked 100 years since the first group of women gained the right to vote in Britain.
+To mark this centenary the National Trust explored the roles of women, and raised the profile of their hidden histories, at the places it cares for during the year.
+In the Mansion at Attingham during 2018 we looked at the roles and opportunities afforded to the women of the Shropshire Adult Education College, based here from 1948 to 1976.